On cold feet

 Ballet classes at Nuuk’s newly opened dance studio, the “NuQi”.

 And the invasion continues: The dance scene also comes to the melting land.
 It is financially supported by the Nordic Institute, Greenland’s cultural foundation, as is the “Palasi” production.
 The foundation is at home in the Nordic Council of Ministers of all Scandinavian countries to promote cultural exchange among themselves.
 That is why a whole orchestra from Tromsø can travel to Nuuk even for just a few performances.
 And that is also why Greenlanders can apply to study or for artists’ residencies throughout the Nordic Council of Ministers’ sphere of influence.
 All this also works the other way around: Danish, Norwegian, and other Scandinavian artists of any genre are provided with scholarships if they want to work in Greenland.
 And they do.
+They seldom do it because they are attracted by the austerely folded landscape, the endless winter under the aurora borealis, or because the summer here seems more bearable than in the Mediterranean.
+They do it because they want to dance, and not infrequently because they are homesick.
+As a rule – as if it were a law – dancers in Nuuk are connected to Greenland through their grandparents who came from here: not necessarily Inuit – whalers, merchants, and apprentices of the pastor’s trade who once washed up here are also Greenlanders – undistinguishable by their Danish passports.

 The home of “NuQi”: the Godthåbhallen.
 To the left, a noble karate dojo